turingschool/front-end-curriculum/lessons/module-1/syllabus-overview.md

 #### Javascript

 * Exhibit a solid grasp of syntax, such that syntax does not inhibit student’s progress (the occasional quick reference is fine).
-* Use devtools to debug & read error messages, specifically: setting breakpoints, using sources to watch/evaluate code, making use of console to test data and code, isolating and manipulating the HTML and CSS of elements in the DOM.
+* Use devtools to debug & read error messages, specifically: making use of console to test data and code, isolating and manipulating the HTML and CSS of elements in the DOM.
-* Understand scope, `this` binding, and how to use it effectively.
+* Understand scope, and a beginner's understanding of `this` binding.
 * Strong foundation in accessing data through arrays and objects (In/Out, transform).
 * Communicate coding solutions/questions w/ correct terminology.
 * Fundamental Code Concepts: variable assignment, functions, arguments/parameters, objects, arrays, data-types, local storage, conditionals/operators, DOM.